So here is my SAHM confessional and these are some of my domestic enemies:

 The Pressure and The Guilt.
 I stay at home with my kids so therefore, my days consist of flitting about from chore to errand to volunteer commitment to enriching toddler class, while preparing nourishing organic meals and keeping a perfect house.
 Oh even wronger.
 Let’s also add to this list the expectation that because this is my job, that I will be good at it all the time.
-Just because I reject the notion of Perfect Mommy and feel that Gwyneth Paltrow should be illegal, does not mean I don’t feel the pressure.
-And feel schmidty every single day that by their standards, I suck flaming hot monkey balls at my job.
+Just because I reject the notion of Perfect Mommy does not mean I don’t feel the pressure.
+And feel bad every single day that by their standards, I suck at my job.

 |This is what I say to myself to keep from |